-Program Directors Sarah Barbour and Olgierda Furmanek Charles E. Taylor Professor of Romance Lang guages Candelas Gala Professors Jane W. Albrecht, Mike Hazen, Associate Professors Irma V. Alarcón, Olgierda Furmanek, Luis González, Stephanie Pellet Assistant Professors Jerid Francom, Tiffany Judy Instructor Diego Burgos
+Program Directors Sarah Barbour and Olgierda Furmanek Charles E. Taylor Professor of Romance Lan iguages Candelas Gala Professors Jane W. Albrecht, Mike Hazen Associate Professors Irma V. Alarcón, Jerid Francom, Olgierda Furmanek, Luis González, Stephanie Pellet Assistant Professors Tiffany Judy, Diego Burgos

-This program offered by the Department of Romance Languages prepares professionals for working in the growing language industry as it relates to a variety of fields-foreign affairs, media, business, law, and especially healthcare delivery.
+This program prepares professionals for working in the growing language industry as it relates to a variety of fields-foreign affairs, media, business, law, and especially healthcare delivery.
 The current lack of interpreters and translators has led the U.S. Department of Labor to project a 46 percent increase in employment over the next decade.
-The program in interpreting and translation studies will not only help meet this demand, but also responds to Wake Forest's "Pro Humanitate" motto, as its graduates will serve underprivileged communities while at the same time contributing to the quality of mainstream healthcare delivery and demonstrating the strong connections between liberal arts education and public service.
-The program offers three MA tracks: Interpreting and Translation Studies, Intercultural Services in Healthcare and Teaching of Interpreting.
+The program in interpreting and translation studies will not only help meet this demand, but also responds to Wake Forest's "Pro Humanitate"

+motto, as its graduates will serve underprivileged communities while at the same time contributing to the quality of mainstream healthcare delivery and demonstrating the strong connections between liberal arts education and public service.
+The program offers four MA tracks: Intercultural Services in Healthcare; Teaching of Interpreting; Interpreting and Translation Studies, Spanish-English and Chinese-English.
 For students who are not able or ready to commit to earning an MA degree, but who would like to focus on an area of interest, the program also offers four Graduate Certificates and one postgraduate Certificate in specialized areas.

-The ITS program offers graduate study leading to a professional MA degree in Interpreting and Translation Studies through an intense two-semester course of study.
+The ITS program offers graduate study leading to a professional MA degree in Interpreting and Translation Studies through an intense two-semester course of study or an extended two year program for the Chinese-English Track.
 The program admits students on a full-time basis only.
-The program offers three tracks: